 Research Fellowships

-The School is committed to the development of outstanding research leaders at all career stages to deliver an ambitious interdisciplinary research strategy with strong alignment with knowledge exchange and industry engagement.
+The School of Chemistry is committed to the development of outstanding research leaders at all career stages to deliver an ambitious interdisciplinary research strategy, with strong alignment with knowledge exchange and industry engagement.
 Early Career Researchers, in particular, are regarded as essential to maintaining the vitality of the research and teaching environment.
-The School values diversity and is committed to equality of opportunity.
+The school values diversity and is committed to equality of opportunity.

-There are a host of competitive fellowship schemes available from various funding bodies, charities and institutions specifically targeted at Early Career Researchers.
+A host of competitive fellowship schemes for Early Career Researchers are available from various funding bodies, charities and institutions.
 These schemes provide the opportunity to build an independent research career and successful applicants are expected to be strong candidates for future academic posts within the university.

 Each academic year, a careful internal review of prospective applicants takes place, and the School of Chemistry typically supports up to ten of the most outstanding candidates through the fellowship application process.